Katussska/terminal-budget-tracker/README.md

 4. **Navigate to the build directory:**

-   Change your current directory to the `build` directory:
+   Change your current directory to the `cmake-build-debug` directory:

     ```bash
    cd cmake-build-debug